 Planning and Architectural Review Committee

-The Planning and Architectural Review (PAR) Committee serves as PPS’s primary planning and design review body.
-Through a cooperative design review of proposed projects, PPS seeks to promote a respect for the scale, rhythm, and patterns of urban development in Providence and a sensitivity to historic buildings, neighborhoods, and landscapes; and thoughtful and appropriate design to benefit the city culturally, economically, and environmentally.
+The Planning and Architectural Review (PAR) Committee serves as the society’s primary planning and design review body.
+Through our cooperative design review process, PPS promotes a respect for the scale, rhythm, and patterns of urban development in Providence; a sensitivity to historic fabric, neighborhoods, and landscapes; and thoughtful and appropriate design to benefit the city culturally, economically, and environmentally.

-PPS offers the free assistance of the Committee to any project sponsors engaged in Providence.
-Local professionals in the fields of architecture, planning, preservation, and historic rehabilitation comprise the PAR Committee, which reviews and advises on the rehabilitation of historic properties, new construction in historic areas, and urban design issues.
-PPS participation in the design review process has established its credibility as arbiter and advocate for historic preservation.
+Local professionals in the fields of architecture, landscape architecture, planning, preservation, and development comprise the PAR committee, which reviews and advises on restoration and adaptive reuse projects, new construction in historic areas, and urban design issues.
+PPS’s participation in the design review process has established its credibility as a local arbiter and advocate.

-The committee reviews a broad spectrum of residential, commercial, and institutional projects, and PAR has offered comment on many of the building projects and planning studies throughout the city that have helped to shape Providence.
-Examples of projects reviewed are design guidelines for Downtown, institutional master plans, plans for neighborhood redevelopment, applications for zoning variances, waterfront planning and development guidelines, demolition requests, and transportation planning.
+The committee reviews a broad spectrum of residential, commercial, and institutional projects, and PAR has offered comment on scores of building designs and planning studies that shape Providence.
+Examples of projects reviewed include design guidelines, institutional master plans, neighborhood redevelopment, applications for zoning variances, waterfront planning and development, demolition requests, transportation planning, among many others.